sage-code/maj/alphabet.md

 **Palette: n*

-Letter "n" is soft when followed by vowel in middle of words.
-It becomes like Spanish "ñ".
+Second "n" is soft when followed by vowel.
+In middle of words can sound like Spanish "ñ".
 IPA symbol for this sound is: "ɲ".
-If this rule is not fullw, "n" without softening is acceptable.
+This rule is not mandatory. "n" without softening is acceptable, it is the same word.

 **Practice IPA:**

 * nina => IPA:"niɲa"  = "child"
 * nine => IPA:"niɲe"  = "children"
-* pane => IPA:"paɲe"  = "breads"
+* pane => IPA:"pane"  = "breads"

 **Trilled R**